 - Strongly agree

 - Neither agree nor disagree

 5. Did you use ALEX Benefits Counselor this year to help you choose and/or learn about your employee benefits?

 At the conclusion of the post-open enrollment survey, consider including a short list of resources and tools available to them—like your benefits guide, HSA program, or ALEX Connect.
 After all, you want your employees to keep thinking about your benefits package even after open enrollment is over!

 ALEX Connect is a 24/7 mobile app that centralizes all of your benefits information in the place where employees are most likely to find and use it—their phones. 📲See it in action!

 Remember: Timing is important

 Ideally, you would survey your employees immediately after they complete open enrollment, while the experience is still fresh in their minds.
 For example, you can add the link to a post-enrollment email.
 If you missed that window of opportunity, still send the post-open enrollment survey as soon as possible.
 Remember, any data is better than no data.

 What to do after open enrollment: Discuss, discuss, discuss

-Once you have the post open enrollment survey results, let the fun begin.
+Once you have the post-open enrollment survey results, let the fun begin.
 Take a deep dive into your responses and data.
 Review with your HR department and any other key stakeholders.
-Use the results to guide future decisions about this year’s upcoming benefit engagement initiatives as well as next year’s open enrollment process.
+Use the results to guide future decisions about this year’s upcoming benefit engagement initiatives and next year’s open enrollment process.